About Crisis Services

 The Psychiatric Emergency Treatment Center (PETC) is Tri-County’s crisis center headquarters located at 706 FM 2854 (also known as Old Montgomery Road/Metcalf Street) Conroe, Texas 77301.
-The PETC is open 24 hours a day, 365 days a year providing walk-in crisis assessments, Crisis Stabilization Unit, and Extended Observation Unit admissions.
+The PETC is open 24 hours a day, 365 days a year providing walk-in crisis assessments and a Crisis Stabilization Unit.
 The PETC is not a primary provider for substance use treatment or major medical care.

 - Phone Number: 936-538-1102